Lean product development: Differences between lean product development and lean production

-The purpose of production is to manufacture products reliably within margins of control.
+The purpose of production is to manufacture products reliably within the margins of control.
 The flow of value is physically evident, and the link between cause and effect is easy to see.
 For example, feedback on adjusting the speed of production is immediately realized in an increase or decrease in rejected items.
 Any decisions made must be based on best practice.

 On the other hand, the purpose of product development is to design new products that improve the lives of customers.
 This is a complex space where the flow of value can only be discerned at an abstract level and where cause and effect might be separated by time and space.
 For example, feedback on the decision to design a certain feature will not be received until the product has been built and is in the hands of the customer.
 This means that decisions are made on short-cycle experimentation, prototyping, set-based design, and emergent practice.
 A premium is placed on creating reusable knowledge and reducing risk at handover points.